mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 For most events, the data is a serialized Python object, except for those where a lot of raw data has to be transferred, such that serialization is both slow and unnecessary.
-In the Events_ documentation, unserialized transfer of data is noted where applicable.
+In the Events_ documentation, deserialized transfer of data is noted where applicable.

 Serialization